anchtun1212/wso2-integration/README.md

                   apictl login <environment-name>
                   apictl login <environment-name> -u <username>
                   apictl login <environment-name> -u <username> -p <password>
-                  if you got certification error call: apictl -k login test
+                  if you got certification error Run: apictl -k login test If you run apictl login <environment-name> you are prompted to provide both the username and the password.
+If you run apictl login <environment-name> --username                      <username>, you are prompted to provide the password.
+                  Flags:
+                  Optional :
+                  --username or -u : Username for login --password or -p : Password for login --password-stdin : Get password from stdin
+                  Example:
+                  apictl login dev
+                  apictl login dev -u admin -p admin apictl login dev --username admin --password admin